wavefrontHQ/docs/pages/doc/trace_data_query.md

 To enable the level of query assistance you want:

 1. Display the **Traces** page.
-2. Click this icon to toggle between the Query Builder and the Query Editor.
+2. Click this icon to toggle between Query Builder and Query Editor.
     ![tracing query toggle](images/tracing_query_toggle.png)

 ## Building a Trace Query

-The Query Builder lets you use menus for selecting values that describe the spans you want to see.
+Query Builder lets you use menus for selecting values that describe the spans you want to see.
 Certain menus correspond to tags that a developer specified while instrumenting the application code.
 An empty menu means that the code was instrumented without the corresponding tags.

-1. Display the **Traces** page and make sure the Query Builder is displayed.
+1. Display the **Traces** page and make sure Query Builder is displayed.
 (It is displayed by default.)
 2. Select a value from one or more of the menus.
 At a minimum you must select an application from the Operation menu.

     <table>